snowplow/documentation/docs/understanding-tracking-design/versioning-your-data-structures/amending/index.md

 :::

 For Snowplow BDP customers, patching is disabled for production pipelines.
-Open Source users have to explicitly enable patching (if desired) in the [Iglu Server configuration](/docs/pipeline-components-and-applications/iglu/iglu-repositories/iglu-server/reference/index.md) (`patchesAllowed`) at their own risk.
+Community Edition users have to explicitly enable patching (if desired) in the [Iglu Server configuration](/docs/pipeline-components-and-applications/iglu/iglu-repositories/iglu-server/reference/index.md) (`patchesAllowed`) at their own risk.

 ## Marking the schema as superseded